VeriConomy/veriumMiner/README.md

+Please observe compile instructions below for best results (up to 10% more).

 All credits to fireworm71 et al & effectsToCause et al etc etc.

 This Fork is focused on ARMV8/aarch64 sbc's based on Allwinner H5, H6, A64 etc and any board with 64-bit OS that has Cortex-a53 (or above) CPU.
 This reduces the memory requirements of the default work thread of 3ways (now 2ways) by 1/3rd without performance penalty allowing more of said threads to run on the typically low ram boards currently available.

-For example, I am able to run "-t 2 --oneways=2" on my 1gb boards. (* See edit below) I initially hoped for 3x 2ways & 1x 1ways with "-t 3 --oneways=1" however the bloated Linux Kernel in my manufacturer (Orange Pi) provided Ubuntu kills it due to lack of free memory...
+*EDIT single way threads are not performance comparable to multi (2ways) default threads.
+Use -1 x where x is the number of cpu cores.
+Reduced power draw and heat generation.

 *EDIT custom Ubuntu images for Orange Pi One Plus & Orange Pi Lite2 available with miner binary preinstalled.
 Refer to start up guide at https://drive.google.com/open?id=14e1c96l1_FAa9fWFUJNB3MepgYpWrpoV for download links.
 Adding "echo 0 | tee /proc/sys/vm/min_free_kbytes" to /etc/rc.local and reconfiguring/rebuilding the kernel to include hugepages (madvise) support (then adding "echo always | tee /sys/kernel/mm/transparent_hugepage/enabled" to rc.local) and removing unneeded features to get the kernel Image file below 8mb in size allows -t 3 --oneways=1 on boards with 1gb ram also with as few services running as possible, e.g. replacing sshd with dropbear and disabling network manager only using /etc/network/interfaces for LAN/Wifi connection profiles.